Advantages and Disadvantages of Small Group Communication PDF

 3. A few employees discuss completing office projects.

-4. The football team members discuss to yield victory.
+4. The football team members discuss how to achieve victory.

-5. The Political leaders discuss to ensure victory in the election.
+5. The Political leaders discuss how to ensure victory in the election.

 Recently, virtual communication has become very prevalent in our society.
 Politicians, students, employees, and businessmen create a virtual group to communicate via virtual meeting platforms.
 People also build small groups to achieve personal, educational, and professional goals.
-Students conduct a virtual meeting for group study.
+Students hold a virtual group study meeting.

 Characteristics of Small Group Communication